 I use a variety of beautiful cutting tools to clear the 'blank' areas, and leave the lino intact where I want ink to be.
 This means that you have to think about the design in reverse and the process is the opposite of drawing with a pencil.
 It is vital that the cutting tools are sharp so that you can create a clean, controlled line, and before using any tools, I sharpen then using a grinding stone, finishing off a strop with honing paste.

-Next step is to prepare your inks, and I use oil-based pigment inks which are beautifully rich.
+Next step is to prepare your inks, and I use oil-based pigment inks which are intense, rich colours.
 If it is a one colour linocut in a standard ink colour, then usually you only need to add a little bit of extender and linseed oil to reach an ideal consistency.
 If you are creating a linocut of many different colours, it can take a long time to mix all the inks to the correct shade.
 I have learnt that it is important to keep a 'recipe' book to note down the exact proportions of different inks to create a particular colour.

 Once the ink is mixed, you roll it out on a smooth surface - I use a piece of safety glass.
 You transfer the ink to the linocut using the roller then carefully carry it over to the press for printing.
 I use a letterpress proofing press, over 100 years old.
 I place the paper I'm going to print on over the linocut then.
 I cover it with packing - card and newspaper - to exert the perfect pressure to transfer the ink onto the paper.
 Rolling the press by hand is hard work!

 The reveal of the print is the best bit - you never quite know how a print is going to turn out, and a linocut looks so different to the initial drawing.
 Each print turns out differently every time, depending on the colour and amount of ink, and the pressure used to lift the print.
 Initally, it may be necessary to clear additional areas of the linocut or adjust the placement or pressure.